What is disability discrimination?

 If the service provider would otherwise be unable to provide the service to the public

-Before refusing or restricting their services to disabled people on the grounds that otherwise they would not be able to provide their services to other people, the service provider must make sure that there are no ways they could get round this, for example by providing aids or extra assistance to help the disabled person access the service.
+Before refusing or restricting their services to disabled people, the service provider must make sure that there are no ways they could get around this.
+For example by providing aids or extra assistance to help a disabled person access the service.

-If the service provider would not otherwise be able to provide the service to the disabled person or other members of the public
+If the service provider would otherwise be unable to provide the service to the disabled person or other members of the public

 If offering the disabled person a tailor-made service costs the service provider more